 - Implementation Lifecycle of a new compliant Hardware and Software

-- Support to already developed systems certification
+- Support to the certification for already developed systems

-Mr. Vance Hilderman is a 25-year software and systems avionics engineering professional, focusing on safety-critical avionics software, systems, hardware development, and related technical products.
-Mr. Hilderman is the President and primary subject matter expert in avionics software and systems at Afuzion, Inc. Previously, Mr. Hilderman founded TekSci and while serving as President and CTO, he led his company to become the largest independent avionics software services company in the world.
+Vance Hilderman Mr. Vance Hilderman is a 25-year software and systems avionics engineering professional, focusing on safety-critical avionics software, systems, hardware development, and related technical products.
+Mr. Hilderman is the President and primary subject matter expert in avionics software, systems at Afuzion, Inc. Previously, Mr. Hilderman founded TekSci, and while serving as President and CTO, he led his company to become the largest independent avionics software services company in the world.
 Mr. Hilderman also co-founded HighRely Inc, an avionics certification consultancy company.
 In 2011, HighRely, Inc. was acquired by Atego/Artisan, with Mr. Hilderman remaining on as President and Manager of Aviation/Certification Services through 2013.
 Holding a BSEE and MBA from Gonzaga, along with a Masters in Computer Engineering from USC (Hughes Fellow), Mr. Hilderman is the principal author of dozens of technical whitepapers, plus the world’s best-selling book on avionics development/certification.
 Published by Avionics Communications and titled Avionics Certification – A Complete Guide To DO-178B & DO-254, Mr. Hilderman donates all royalties to the Boy Scouts of America.

-Andrea Del Re worked on the development of FPGA-based reconfigurable systems and is co-author of 36 international publications.
-From 2007, he is with Skytechnology as the head of the hardware design team, managing card development, FPGA development, test systems, and DO-254 certification support activities (DAL A and DAL B).
+Andrea Del Re He worked on the development of FPGA-based reconfigurable systems and is co-author of 36 international publications.
+From 2007, he is with Skytechnology as the head of the hardware design team, managing card development, FPGA development, test systems, and DO-254 certification support activities (DAL A, DAL B).
 She has 18 years of experience in FPGA design (Altera, Xilinx, Microsemi) and 10 years of experience in teaching (university courses and Altera training).

-I and II day 8.30- 16.30 third day 8.30-12.30
+DATE, TIME: November 14-15-16, 2018, First and second day 8.30- 16.30, third day 8.30-12.30

-10% discount for the second attendant from the same company, 30% discount for the third attendant from the same company
+FEE: €1,500.00, 10% discount for the 2nd attendant from the same company, 30% discount for the third on

 A regular invoice will be issued at payment receiving.